 In order to account for global excess liquidity, we proceed in two steps.
 The first step is to hold different measures of nationwide monetary liquidity.
 In a second step, we aggregate these indices to establish a snapshot of global excess liquidity.
 We hold three indices of excess liquidity on criteria such as economic relevance, data availability and homogeneity: (i) M2 monetary aggregate, (ii) domestic credit and (iii) foreign exchange reserves.
 Each of these measures is expressed as a share of GDP in local currencies for the first two indicators and in USD for the third one.
 Moreover, each of these aggregate measures were log-transformed to take into account the liquidity in excess of GDP.
 The aggregation of national series at a global level raises some issues from an economic standpoint.
-Indeed, such aggregate measures cannot be used for monetary and fiscal policy decisions at a global level19.
+Indeed, such aggregate measures cannot be used for monetary and fiscal policy decisions at a global level.
 However, the purpose of this study is to better understand how monetary liquidity behaves and interacts globally.
 There are different methods of aggregation but the non-stationarity of these time series and structural breaks imply that no optimal aggregation method exists (Giese and Tuxen, 2007).
-Nevertheless, Beyer et al. (2001) discuss various criteria in order to get a useful aggregate measure of the historical Eurozone data.
-To this end, the authors propose the following three criteria:
+Nevertheless, Beyer et al. (2001) discuss various criteria in order to get a

-18 In order to get real interest rates, nominal interest rates have been deflated by the annual average of domestic inflation.
+&lt;sup>18 In order to get real interest rates, nominal interest rates have been deflated by the annual average of domestic inflation.

-19 However, in an environment of global excess liquidity, and thus surges in capital flows, it is important for EMs to ensure financial and economic stability through improved financial regulation and other policy measures.
+&lt;sup>19 However, in an environment of global excess liquidity, and thus surges in capital flows, it is important for EMs to ensure financial and economic stability through improved financial regulation and other policy measures.
 Azis and Shin (2014) explore the range of policy options that may be deployed to address the impact of global liquidity on domestic financial and socio-economic conditions.